 2. Write an editorial for your local paper.

-Each time an article appears in the paper about feral cats, or cats in general, it’s an opportunity to write a letter to the editor.
-Use your letter to educate the public—on the basic facts about stray and feral cats, Trap-Neuter-Return, the truth about shelter kill rates, and local programs and groups.
+Each time an article appears in the paper about cats, it is an opportunity to write a letter to the editor.
+Use your letter to educate the public—on the basic facts about cats, the importance of spay and neuter including Trap-Neuter-Return (TNR), the truth about animal shelter kill rates, and local programs and groups that are providing critical services to cats, whether they live indoors or outdoors.

-Your letter will show others that there is a public movement on behalf of cats.
+Your letter will let others know that there is a strong movement on behalf of cats, and that anybody can be a part of it.
 Ready to send one today?
 Use Alley Cat Allies’ letter to the editor templates.

 3. Distribute literature in your community.